1994finance/contracts/README.md

 - Stake your favorite tokens or LP tokens to earn 1994 rewards.
 - Compound rewards in the 1994 pool for exponential growth.
 - Hold your 1994 tokens as a store of value and benefit from its scarcity.

+## Main contracts

+The ecosystem is based on 3 contracts:
+- 1994.sol : the main contract, hosting the 1994 token and all its inner functions.
+- 1994vault.sol : the pools & farms contract, where users can deposit their tokens and LP to farm 1994
+- feeApprover.sol : the transfer checker contract, that apply fee on transfers and blocks liquidity withdrawals (1994/BNB LP) to prevent any liquidity rug pull.

 1994.finance combines nostalgia with innovation, creating a unique DeFi experience for investors who value sustainability and fairness.
 Don’t just stake — redefine farming the old-school way.